 Dermatosis Papulosa Nigra

 Dermatosis Papulosa Nigra (DPN) is a harmless skin condition that is common in individuals with darker skin type.
 Although it is commonly seen in Afro-Caribbeans, we encounter many Asians with similar condition as well.
 It usually appears during the adolescent period, and increases in size and number with age.
 Females appear to have a greater prevalence of dermatosis papulosa nigra compared to men.
-In about half of DPN cases, it may even run in families.

 What Does It Look Like?